kenlog/Oxygen/README.md

 2. Download the zip file and decompress everything under the directory `plugins/Oxygen`
 3. Clone this repository into the folder `plugins/Oxygen`

 Note: Plugin folder is case-sensitive.
+**Important: remove all unused themes**

 Add options for the theme
 ------------